-The company compound and offices were based in Monrovia, but he used to spend half of every week at the bush camp.
+The company compound and offices were based in Monrovia, the capital, but he used to spend half of every week at the bush camp.
 On other hand in a radius of 500 miles he was probably the only person with the financial capacity to buy large quantities of gold, so miners, shaft owners, intermediaries, paramount-chiefs, chiefs, kids, politicians, hustlers, policemen, military, rebels, Lebanese dealers, smugglers from neighbor Guinea and all kind of bush people used to come to his camp to offer their goods.

 The business started being more a game than a proper organized business.
-They use to melt the gold at the camp’s atelier with a torch and pour it into a cast fabricated by themselves.
+They used to melt the gold at the camp’s atelier with a torch and pour it into a cast fabricated by themselves.
 Then they analyze it by touchstone testing.
-This technique is not in itself an accurate assaying method for gold and probably, at that time, they didn’t know even how to conduct it properly, so results were always a matter of big discussion with miners at the moment of determining the final price to pay.
+This technique is not in itself an accurate assaying method for gold and probably, at that time, they didn’t know even how to conduct it properly, so results were always a matter of big discussion with miners at the moment of determining the final price to be paid.

 Afterwards he used to bring the gold to Monrovia and get the Gov assay, pay the export taxes and get the export paperwork.
 The funny thing was that the Ministry of Mines did have neither equipment nor technicians to conduct any kind of assay, but nevertheless he should pay for that inexistent official assay.

 Gold is produced at both the artisanal and industrial levels.
-Most of the artisanal gold is coming from the Kenieba Valley –about 500 Km west from Bamako– where orpailleurs –artisanal gold miners– recovered gold from alluvial deposits.
+Most of the artisanal gold is coming from the Kenieba Valley –about 500 Km west from Bamako– where ‘orpailleurs’ –artisanal gold miners– recovered gold from alluvial deposits.
 Other production areas are located at the southeast of the country.
-In Kenieba area about 100,000 of the 200,000 inhabitants are estimated to be directly engaged in the gold mining.
+In Kenieba area, about 100,000 of the 200,000 inhabitants are estimated to be directly engaged in the gold mining.
 At least 50% of all artisanal miners in Mali are women and they are actively involved in all stages of the gold mining process.

-During the period 2002-2005 a gram of gold –Au 20.5K– was sold in Bamako at USD 2.75–3.00 /gr.
+During the period 2002-2005, a gram of gold –Au 20.5K– was sold in Bamako at USD 2.75–3.00 /gr.
 Price increased afterwards.